SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Selenium-Grid
 ~~~~~~~~~~~~~~
 Selenium-Grid allows the Selenium-RC solution to scale for large test suites
-or test suites that must be run in multiple environments.
-With Selenium-Grid,
+and for test suites that must be run in multiple environments.
+Selenium-Grid allows you
-multiple instances of Selenium-RC are running on various operating system and
-browser configurations;  Each of these when launching register with a hub.
-When tests are sent to the hub they are then redirected to an available
-Selenium-RC, which will launch the browser and run the test.
-This allows for
-running tests in parallel, with the entire test suite theoretically taking
-only as long to run as the longest individual test.
+to run your tests in parallel, that is, different tests can be run at the same time
+on different remote machines.
+This has two advantages.
+First, if you have a large
+test suite, or a slow-running test suite, you can boost it's performance substantially
+but using Selenium-Grid to divide your test suite to run different tests at the same
+time using those different machines.
+Also, if you must run your test suite on multiple
+environments you can have different remote machines supporting those different environments
+and run your tests on each environmet at the same time.
+In each case Selenium-Grid greatly
+improves the time it takes to run your suite by making use of parallel processing.

 Supported Browsers
 ------------------